skjafar/Portenta_Cube_Template/README.md

 ## Intro
 I was looking for a very powerful controller to use for some work related projects.
 The Portenta was released in 2020 with not a lot of documentation at the beggining, but the high density connectors on the back were a great way to integrate this board into any PCB.
-But I do not beleive the Arduino platform is ideal for professional/industrial applications, and with this I began reverse engineering the PCB and all the initialization code it requires.
+But I wanted to program it using STM32CubeIDE, and with this I began reverse engineering the PCB and all the initialization code it requires.

 ### What is this
 An STM32CubeIDE project for the Arduino Portenta.